3DBAG/pg2b3dm/README.md

 ##  How to create the gpkg table:

-Find the paths to files (on gilfoyle)
+On Gilfoyle, gather the paths of the triangulated gpkg files in a single file:

 ```bash
 find -L /data/3DBAG/export/tiles/ -path "/data/3DBAG/export/tiles/*tri.gpkg" > all_gpkg.txt
 ```

-Import files into tiles.gpkg_files table in the baseregisters schema (on gilfoyle):
+In the `baseregisters` database first drop the old `tiles.gpkg_files` table and then import the .gpkg files:

 ```bash
 export PG_USE_COPY=TRUE